isabella232/titanium_modules/localytics/android/documentation/index.md

 The localytics variable is a reference to the Module object.

+## Setting up your app

+You'll need to specify your app's Localytics Application Key in a file called localytics.properties.

+Locate the example file included in the module's example directory.
+Modify this file to include your custom app key.

+Copy the file into your application's project folder.
+The path should be 'YourApp/platform/android/bin/assets/localytics.properties'.

 ## Sessions

 This plugin manages the session lifecycle on its own.
 There is no need to directly call 'open', 'close', or 'upload', although these methods are exposed.